nsaylan/Cohort-19/devops/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

 kubectl delete pods nginx-server
 ```

-- Check there is no pod left in the default namespace.
+- Check there is no pod left in default namespace.

 ```bash
 kubectl get pods